HilFerr/Binary-Translator/README.md

 - Fixed a bug with the variable outputs;
 - Created an executable file named Binary-Translator.exe.

+### Version 1.1.1

+- Fixed a bug with missing outputs.

 ## How to run the executable

 1. Go to 'C/Binary Translator/Binary-Translator.exe';